What’s your land’s true nature?

 What kind of outdoor area would you like to focus on today?

-Note: For larger areas like campuses, we recommend choosing a typical half-acre section to answer the upcoming questions.
+For larger areas like campuses, we recommend choosing a typical half-acre section to answer the upcoming questions.
 This gives us a consistent sample to evaluate.

 Where is this land located?